DalSoft/create-react-app-webpack-5-module-federation-tailwind-typeScript/README.md

 ## Summary

-This template Uses CRA + [Create React App Configuration Override - CRACO](https://github.com/gsoft-inc/craco) to customise CRA (For example we changed the PostCSS config to support Tailwind), which means we don't need to reinvent the wheel.
+This template Uses CRA + [Create React App Configuration Override - CRACO](https://github.com/gsoft-inc/craco) to customise CRA (For example we changed the webpack config to support Module Federation), which means we don't need to reinvent the wheel.
 If we run into any issues we can still eject, and pull out what we need.

 ## src Folder / File Structure